 As a child, a nosey and curious Calvin Rankin accidentally exposed himself to one of his father's experiments.
-Altering his body, Calvin soon discovered he was able to mimic the abilities of others who were in his close proximity.
+Altering his body and triggering latent mutant powers, Calvin soon discovered he was able to mimic the abilities of others who were in his close proximity.
 Calvin's new-found powers made him reckless and arrogant, attributes which meant he had no friends, although he believed everyone was jealous of him.

 Mimic was created by Stan Lee and Werner Roth and first appeared in The X-Men #19 in 1966.